CalebClauson/text-rpg/README.md

 - working with Tkinter for GUI development
 - managing game state in an event driven application
 - reading and writing JSON data
-- building turn based combat logic
+- designing data driven combat systems
-- separating data from logic
+- separating UI logic from combat logic
-- designing systems that are easier to expand
+- building progression systems
 - debugging interactions across multiple files
 - improving code organization and readability
+- refactoring as a project grows

-It also helped reinforce the pattern of:
+It also reinforced the importance of patterns like:

 load → modify → save

+and helped me understand how quickly a project can become harder to manage if systems are not separated well.

 ## Current Status

-This project is still a work in progress and not all systems are fully complete or polished yet.
+The project is still a work in progress, but it now has a much more complete gameplay loop than it did earlier.

-The main focus right now is improving combat flow, move effects, progression systems, status effect handling, and overall stability as the project continues to grow.
+Current playable flow includes:

+- create or load a character
+- enter combat
+- fight enemies through the GUI
+- gain gold and XP
+- level up
+- choose new moves
+- return to the hub
+- continue into the next encounter

+The current focus is less on adding huge new systems and more on:

+- stabilizing the game loop
+- improving balance
+- cleaning up the GUI
+- refining progression
+- polishing combat behavior
+- improving readability and maintainability